n00py/pOSt-eX/README.md

 ## ABOUT:
 This script creates a new rule in the OS X Mail application to automatically trigger an AppleScript payload when an email is recieved using a trigger word in the subject of the email.

-For increased stealth, The trigger email will be deleted before it is visible.
+The trigger email will be deleted before it is visible.
 The Script Monitor will also be killed imediately after executing the python stager.
 There should not be any visual indicators.

 ## INSTALL: